-5.4 Decomposition of Physical Productivity Growth
+5.4 Decomposition of Physical Productivity Growth: Market-size Effects versus Credit Constraints

 Finally, we decompose the effect of the 25% temporary depreciation on physical TFP growth into (i) market-size effects and (ii) relaxed credit constraints.
-We provide the corresponding results for the five-year depreciation period on Table 9.
-In emerging Asia, the R&D participation rate increases by 2.6 p.p. during the depreciation.
+We provide the corresponding results for the five-year depreciation period on Table 12.
+In emerging Asia, the R&D participation rate increases by 2.6 percentage points during the depreciation.
 87% of the new R&D performers start this activity due to a relaxation of credit constraints (firms that found it profitable to do R&D in net-present-value terms, for which the credit constraint was initially binding), while only 13% of the new R&D investment is due to an increase in market size (firms that were initially unconstrained but found it unprofitable to engage in R&D in net-present-value terms, for which it now becomes profitable to perform R&D).
-By contrast, in the other emerging economies, the R&D participation rate falls by 1.7 p.p.
-This change can be decomposed into a 82% reduction due to a tightening of credit constraints and a 18% reduction due to reduced market-size effects.63
+By contrast, in the other emerging economies, the R&D participation rate falls by 1.7 percentage points.
+This change can be decomposed into a 82% reduction due to a tightening of credit constraints and a 18% reduction due to reduced market-size effects.58

 Table 9: Elasticity of R&D w.r.t.
-RER, decomposition into market size and financial constraints $(25\%$ depreciation over 5-year period).
+RER, decomposition into market size and financial constraints (25% depreciation over 5-year period).

 Innovation Channel (Change in R&D prob.)
-Market size Financial constraints emerging Asia other emerging 2.6% -1.7\% $13\% \\ 18\%$ $87\% \\ 82\%$
+Market size Financial constraints

+emerging Asia 2.6% 13% 87%

+other emerging -1.7% 18% 82%